-We spoke to nutritionist Shona Wilkinson, who gave us her pick of the breakfasts she'd chose from some of our favourite fast food places, including Pret-a-Manger, Eat and Starbucks.
+We spoke to nutritionist Shona Wilkinson, who gave us her pick of the breakfasts she'd choose from some of our favorite fast-food places, including Pret-a-Manger, Eat, and Starbucks.
 When selecting your breakfast, the number one trick, she says, is to ensure you pick something with protein in it: "If you have too much sugar, you only get a rush of energy for an hour and a half.
 So protein helps avoid that."
 It will also keep you fuller for longer and ensure you don't have a mid-morning sugar crash that will make you reach for the biscuit tin.

 Best breakfast: Egg & Spinach Protein Pot

 Good news: Your morning run to Pret isn't the unhealthy habit you might have thought it was.
 The only thing you need to watch out for is skipping out on the protein aspect of your brekkie.
 According to Wilkinson, you can go for porridge so long as you add some extra protein, which she says is easiest to do with added nuts or peanut butter.
-We like the idea of keeping a small sachet of peanut butter in your bag to add when you get in the office, or even almond butter if you prefer.
-But if you want to be hardcore and go for the less sweet protein option, choose the boiled egg and spinach pot.
+We like the idea of keeping a small container of peanut butter in your bag to add when you get to the office, or even almond butter if you prefer.
+But if you want to be hardcore and go for the less-sweet protein option, choose the boiled egg and spinach pot.

 Best breakfast: Peanut & Banana Whole-Grain Bagel

 One of the Byrdie team's favorite places to pick up breakfast turned out to be one of the healthiest (phew).
 True, an Abokado bagel doesn't sound healthy, but when it's whole grain, Wilkinson says it's a good option.
 The added peanut butter, which comes from the healthier Pips & Nut brand (note—it's not made with palm oil and added sugar) is your ideal protein for the morning.
 Plus, the banana gives you a bit of a sweet kick, if you need it (which we do).